narwhalacademy/zebra-crossing/README.md

 ### 💪🏾 Habits to cultivate

 - Start using [Signal](https://signal.org/), an end-to-end encrypted mobile messaging app that's generally agreed to be safe/secure/robust.
 (Beyond Signal, there is little consensus on what's secure and people tend to get very emotional about their choice of mobile messaging apps.)
+- Check this list of [Secure Messaging Apps](https://www.securemessagingapps.com/) to learn more about security considerations beyond end-to-end encryption and what trade-offs you may be OK with.
 - When making voice or video calls, use an end-to-end encrypted app (e.g. Signal, Jitsi, Wire).
-- Buy a harder-to-hack mobile phone ($$$).
+- Buy a harder-to-hack mobile phone `($$$)`.
 Typically, this is an iPhone or Android phone that implements a "pure" Google version of Android.

 ---